tiprankstipranks

 Weakness in the economy and governmental policies, whether or not adopted in response to economic conditions such as inflation, may adversely affect us.

 Our success depends, in part, on economic and political conditions, local and national, as well as governmental fiscal and monetary policies.
 Conditions such as inflation, deflation, recession, unemployment, changes in interest rates, tariffs, fiscal and monetary policy and other factors beyond our control may affect our deposit levels and composition, demand for loans and other products and services, the ability of borrowers to repay their loans and the value of the collateral securing the loans it makes.
-Economic turmoil in different regions of the world, as well as military conflicts such as those currently ongoing in Ukraine and the Middle East, affect the economy and stock prices in the United States, which can affect our earnings and capital and the ability of our customers to repay loans.
-The new Presidential administration has stated its intention to scrutinize the United States' trade relationships with its economic partners, indicated an interest in renegotiating trade agreements, and stated a willingness to implement tariffs with some of the United States' trade partners which could lead to trade wars.
-These statements by the administration have signaled a change in the United States' economic policies, and it is not clear which policies, if any, will be implemented and what effect these policies may have on the local, national, and global economy.
+Economic turmoil in different regions of the world, as well as military conflicts such as those currently ongoing in Russia, Ukraine, the Middle East, China, and Venezuela affect the economy and stock prices in the United States, which can affect our earnings and capital and the ability of our customers to repay loans.
+U.S. trade policies and international economic relationships continue to evolve, including potential changes to trade agreements and tariffs.
+Such changes may contribute to economic uncertainty and could negatively affect financial markets, supply chains, and the economic performance of the Company's customers and markets.
 Trade wars and tariffs can affect the economy and stock prices in the United States and can impact the costs of goods paid by customers, which can affect our deposit levels and concentration, the demand for loans and other products and services and the ability of our customers to repay outstanding loans, which could adversely affect our financial condition and the results of operations.
-If the strength of the United States economy declines, this could result in, among other things, a deterioration of credit quality, altered consumer spending habits or a reduced demand for credit, including a resultant effect on our loan portfolio and allowance for credit losses.
-While the Federal Reserve began cutting the target fed funds rate in 2024, there are no assurances that it will continue to cut the target fed funds rate in 2025 and it may remain open to increasing rates further should inflation dynamics remain unfavorable.
-This scenario of higher short-term interest rates for a longer period than currently anticipated by market participants ("higher for longer"), along with other factors, could also result in higher delinquencies and greater charge-offs in future periods, which could materially affect our financial condition and results of operations.
+If the strength of the United States economy declines, this could result in, among other things, a deterioration of credit quality, altered consumer spending habits, decreased deposit balances maintained by our customers, or a reduced demand for credit, including a resultant effect on our loan portfolio and allowance for credit losses.
+Although the Federal Reserve eased monetary policy in 2025 with a series of rate cuts that brought the target federal funds range down to 3.50% – 3.75% by year-end, policymakers paused rate reductions in early 2026 and signaled patience in setting future policy as inflation remains elevated and labor market signals evolve.
+Despite these reductions, the future path of interest rates remains uncertain.
+Market and policy forecasts have not settled on expectations in the coming year.
+A scenario in which short-term interest rates remain elevated for longer than currently anticipated, or rise again in response to inflation or other macroeconomic developments, could increase stress on borrowers, potentially leading to higher delinquencies and charge-offs and adversely affecting our financial condition and results of operations.
+In addition, earnings sensitivity may be driven not only by rate levels but also by rate volatility and speed of rate changes, which may reduce hedge effectiveness and pressure margins.
 There is no assurance that our non-impaired loans will not become impaired or that our impaired loans will not suffer further deterioration in value.
 A slowing labor market, declining savings, higher interest rates and sticky inflation could cause financial stress to consumers and slacken consumption.
 The fluctuations in national, regional and local economic conditions, including those related to local residential, commercial real estate and construction markets, may result in increased charge-offs and, consequently, reduce our net income.
 These fluctuations are not predictable, cannot be controlled and may have a material impact on our operations and financial condition even if other favorable events occur.

 Natural and Human Disruptions1 | 2.4%